yphil-dev/petrolette/DEV.md

 > #### Preamble
 > - Please read [the Pétrolette licence file](./LICENCE).
-> - The Pétrolette development team have *no* Code Of Conduct, just act responsibly, as in every aspect of life.
+> - The Pétrolette development team have *no* Code Of Conduct, just act responsibly, as in every aspect of adult life.
 > - If you use Pétrolette, both on your own server or on the test instance, please consider [a donation](https://liberapay.com/yPhil/) for its development.

 ## Log